 EASEMENT AND ACCESS RIGHTS

-Owners grant each other perpetual, non-exclusive easements for ingress, egress, and utility access over and across the Road.
-This easement shall run with the land and bind successors and assigns.
+Owners grant each other perpetual, non-exclusive easements for ingress, egress, and utility access over and across the Private Road, as depicted in Exhibit A. This easement shall run with the land and bind successors and assigns.

 INDEMNIFICATION